 It is noteworthy that the demand to include contraceptives, including the morning-after pill, as a requirement for all policies was an executive decision which had not been voted on by Congress.
 Now, this is the equivalent of car insurance covering oil changes; it is not a large, unplanned expense, but a regular expense easily planned for.
 Contraceptives are not that expensive.
 The executive must have known that they would be trampling on some employers' consciences with this regulation.
 The fact that they continued to push it, even persecuting a group of nuns, despite losing in the Hobby Lobby and Wheaton College cases, suggests that trampling on consciences for the sake of sexual licence was not a bug in the system, but a design feature.

 Singapore is now a first world country.
 When I visited it last month, I asked my guide about health insurance.
-She told me that they pay 25% of their income into a "forced savings" fund, administered by the Government and paying twice the bank rates.
+She told me that they pay 25% of their income into a "compulsory savings" fund, administered by the Government and paying twice the bank rates.
 It can be used for three things: public housing, retirement, and health care for oneself and one's close family.
 There is probably more to it than that, because I also read in the local newspaper about Government funding for the extremely expensive treatment of people, mainly children, with very rare medical conditions.